Education is arguably the most important variable in the development equation of any society. What every nation evolved now is better education.

 Problem of implementation

-The National Policy on Education appreciates the importance of language in fostering national unity and therefore stipulated that each child should learn one of the three major languages in Nigeria other than his mother tongue.
+The National Policy on Education appreciates the importance of language in fostering national unity and therefore stipulates that each child should learn one of the three major languages in Nigeria other than his mother tongue.

 However, the implementation of these aspects of the policy is facing various problems.
 First, there were no adequate written textbooks on some of these languages.

-In addition, there were no qualified teachers to teach some of the languages and more importantly, there was the problem of which language to teach in a multi-lingual state like Bendel where you have Ijaw, Edo, Urhobo, Isoko and so many other languages or in a state like Cross-River where they speak Ibibio, Efik, Ejagham, and the state like Benue where you have Idoma, Tiv, Nupe and Igala.
+In addition, there were no qualified teachers to teach some of the languages and more importantly, there was the problem of which language to teach in a multi-lingual state like Bendel where you have Ijaw, Edo, Urhobo, Isoko, and so many other languages or in a state like Cross-River where they speak Ibibio, Efik, Ejagham, and the state like Benue where you have Idoma, Tiv, Nupe and Igala.

 Problem of enlightenment

-The problem resides in the teachers, parents and general public, and some other interest groups in education.
+The problem resides in the teachers, parents, and general public, and some other interest groups in education.

 Some people especially parents who had been beneficiaries of the British system of education still take greater delight in the former system of education rather than the present 5-3-3-4 system of education.